-As discussed above, without a living will your family would have to guess what life-prolonging procedures you would want because, since you are incapacitated, you can't communicate your own wishes.
+As discussed above, a living will (also called an advance directive) is separate from your last will and testament, and without a living will your family would have to guess what life-prolonging procedures you would want because, since you are incapacitated, you can't communicate your own wishes.
 Your living will also specifies whether you want your directions to be mandatory or guidance.
 If your directions are mandatory, your agent has less flexibility in determining your care (they have to do exactly what you say), but it removes potential guilt associated with any particular decision by your agent.
 If your directions are guidance, your agent has more flexibility, but they may also struggle more with any potential decision.
 Either option is better than not having a living will at all, which can leave your family guessing at what is already a difficult time.

 Your living will also serves to name an agent and acts as a medical power of attorney.
 This eliminates confusion about who has final say in your medical care.
 Family members often have difficulty coming to unanimous decisions about care when a loved one is seriously injured or sick and in an irreversible vegetative state.
 Naming an agent in your medical power of attorney gives that person the authority to act using their best judgment and in accordance with your wishes as set forth in your living will and medical power of attorney.